 I know, it’s always hard to decide.

 Yes, it’s true, when similarly equipped, the DSLR are less expensive than the mirrorless.
+In this respect the DSLR are a better budget option.

-the small brother of the Nikon D810.
+The small brother of the Nikon D810.
 Again a great camera.
 This is basically what I use on a regular basis and I can only suggest it (mine is actually a D600 with the D610 shutter mechanism, one of the really few differences between the two cameras).
 This is a camera you can easily use for video too, with both audio and microphone ports and the possibility to record the video in raw format too.

 They are both “small” to be full sensor DSLR however, by experience, carry a camera like this is not something you look forward too.